CKs-Technology-News/PrivacyTools/README.md

 - [Calyx VPN](https://calyx.net/) – This is Calyx.net, a free VPN service offered by The Calyx Institute as part of its non-profit mission.
 - [WireGuard for Android](https://f-droid.org/en/packages/com.wireguard.android/) – Next generation secure VPN network tunnel. - **controversial**
 - [OpenVPN for Android](https://github.com/schwabe/ics-openvpn) – OpenVPN for Android.
+- [Riseup](https://f-droid.org/app/se.leap.riseupvpn) – Free VPN, open source project funded only by donations.
+- [VPN by Google One](https://blog.google/products/google-one/vpn-by-google-one-ios/) – VPN by Google One Comes to iOS, Google is known to have a good security but there are multiple controversies here. - **controversial** I decided to list it regardless because there are not much iOS alternatives that fit into this category.
+If I know better solutions I replace the VPN by Google.

 ### [VPN Providers](#vpn-providers)
 - [AdGuard](https://github.com/AdguardTeam/AdGuardVPNForWindows/) – AdGuard VPN serves to protect your online privacy, encrypt your connection, hide your IP address and websites you visit from anyone (including your ISP).